-The Energy Sciences Network (ESnet) is the US Department of Energy’s high-performance backbone network, engineered and optimized for large-scale science.
+The Energy Sciences Network (ESnet) is the US Department of Energy’s high-performance networking facility, engineered and optimized for large-scale science.
 Funded by the DOE Office of Science and managed by Lawrence Berkeley National Laboratory (Berkeley Lab), ESnet interconnects the entire national laboratory system, including its supercomputer centers and user facilities – enabling tens of thousands of scientists to transfer data, access remote resources, and collaborate productively.

 ESnet operates an advanced network testbed and conducts networking and systems research independently, and also in collaboration with scientists from national laboratories, universities, and commercial entities.